2mh/klingomorph/README.md

 Most of the meaning, including syntactic information to build phrases, is encoded directly into the nouns or verbs.
 However, there exist some kind of particles without any special meaning, that we aren't able to recognize, because we didn't implement these words.
-Anyhow: those particles, taking individually, are without own semantic value.
+Anyhow: those particles, taken individually, are without own semantic value.

 ## Nouns